sdr-enthusiasts/S6-v3-Examples/README.md

 ## Notes

 * `dependencies.d` is a directory that contains the dependencies for the service.
+It appears to not be required for `oneshot`, and not sure if you could add it to stack cont-init deps.
+It is required for `longrun`.
 Should be `base` if there is no dependency, or a file with the name of the service.
 Multiple services can be specified and should be their own file.
 * `down` is omitted for `longrun`, but it can be included if there is a need to do something when the service is stopped.
 * `longrun` should be used for any service that we previously had in a `services.d`
 * `oneshot` should be used for any service that we previously had in a `cont-init.d`